vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

         return True
 ```
 ### Find all shortest paths between two nodes
-We will use an unweighted undirected graph for this example but we can equally use the
-algorithm for a directed graph.
 The workhorse of this algorithm will be BFS.

 **Algorithm**
 * We need 3 functions, a wrapper, a bfs and finally a `trace_path`.